jasoncovelli/mechanical-engineering-portfolio/total-gym-reverse-engineering/README.md

 **Engineering Takeaways**

-- Translating physical hardware into a fully constrained parametric assembly
+- Translated physical hardware into a fully constrained parametric assembly
-- Applying functional GD&T rather than decorative tolerancing
+- Applied GD&T based on functional interfaces and load transfer
-- Understanding datum hierarchy and degree-of-freedom control
+- Furthered understanding of datum hierarchy and degree-of-freedom control
-- Recognizing limitations of simplified boundary conditions in FEA
+- Recognized limitations of simplified boundary conditions in FEA
 - Performed mesh refinement to assess stress sensitivity

 ---